How Much Time Do You Have?

 … that uneasiness bit?
 That’s how I feel when my apartment isn’t tidy and tastefully adorned.
 (I’m rolling my own eyes as I type this, so stick with me.)

 Flashback to earlier this year.
-I’d just moved cross-country, from San Diego to Fort Lauderdale, with only what fit in my bite-sized car—which, after I unloaded it all, seemed like quite a lot.
+I’d just moved cross-country, from San Diego to Fort Lauderdale, with only what fit in my bite-sized car—which seemed like quite a lot, once I unloaded it all.
 Piles of stuff and no furniture to hold it?
 I needed storage solutions …

 I sat on the floor, in the middle of my piles, and consulted YNAB to confirm what I already knew: my bank account was particularly depleted (weeping, actually), so I shuffled a few things around and settled on a seriously short list of essentials.